What will you put in your neighbourhood newsletter?

 - A keen gardener might offer some seasonal gardening tips such as ‘how to plant a window box’ or ‘growing vegetables in containers’.

-- Book, film, music or computer games reviews.
+- Ask people to write book, film, music or computer game reviews.

 - Make up a quiz using local knowledge and history.